Iqbalshah786/taskify/MANUAL_DOCKER_COMMANDS.md

 # Manual Docker Commands for Task Manager

-This document provides the manual Docker commands required by the assignment to run the application without Docker Compose.
+This document provides the manual Docker commands required to run the application without Docker Compose.

 ## Step 1: Create Custom Network